-Project Management a) Species planted (where applicable) associated with more than 25% of the stocks on which GHG credits have previously been issued are not native or proven to be adapted to the same or similar agro-ecological zone(s) in which the project is located.
-2 b) Ongoing enforcement to prevent encroachment by outside actors is required to protect more than 50% of stocks on which GHG credits have previously been issued.
-2 c) Management team does not include individuals with significant experience in all skills necessary to successfully undertake all project activities (i.e., any area of required experience is not covered by at least one individual with at least 5 years' experience in the area).
-2 d) Management team does not maintain a presence in the country or is located more than a day of travel from the project site, considering all parcels or polygons in the project area.
-2 e) Mitigation: Management team includes individuals with significant experience in AFOLU project design and implementation, carbon accounting and reporting (e.g., individuals who have successfully managed projects through validation, verification and issuance of GHG credits) under the VCS Program or other approved GHG programs. -2 f) Mitigation: Adaptive management plan in place. -2 Total Project Management (PM) [as applicable, (a + b + c + d + e + f)] Total may be less than zero.
+Proje ct Management POL a) Species planted (where applicable) associated with more than 25% of the stocks on which GHG credits have previously been issued are not native or proven to be adapted to the same or similar agro-ecological zone(s) in which the project is located.
+2 b) Ongoing enforcement to prevent encroachment by outside actors is required protection more than 50% of stocks on which GHG credits have previously been issued.
+2 c) Management team does not include individuals with significant experience mall skills necessary to successfully undertake all project activities (i.e., any area of required experience is not covered by at least one individual with at least 5 years (experience in the area).
+2 d) Management team does not maintain a presence in the country or is located more than a day of travel from the project site, considering all parcets or polygons in the project area.
+2 e) Mitigation: Management team includes individuals with significant experience in AFOLU project design and implementation, carbon accounting and reporting (e.g., individuals who have successfully managed projects through validation, verification and issuance of GHG credits) under the VCS Program or other approved GHG programs. -2 f) Mitigation: Adaptive management pain in place. -2 Total Project Management (PM) [as applicable, (a + b + c + d + e + f)] Total may be less than zero.

-2.2.2 Financial viability (FV) shall be assessed using Table 2, noting the following:
+2.2.2 Financial via via via (FV) shall be assessed using Table 2, noting the following:

-- 1) The financial viability of a project is based on 1) the number of years until cash flow breakeven is reached, and 2) the funding that has already been secured relative to what is needed to implement and operate the project until reaching the cash flow breakeven. - 2) The cash flow breakeven point is the year in which the cumulative cash flow is positive (i.e., cash flow in exceeds cash flow out) and stays positive.
+The financial viability of a project is based on 1) the number of years until cash flow beakeven is reached, and 2) the funding that has already bear a the akeven is reached, and 2) the funding that has already been secured relative to what is needed to implement and operate the project until reaching the cash flow breakeven.

+The cash flow breakeven point is the year in which the cumulative cash flow is positive (i.e., cash flow in exceeds cash flow out) and stays positive.
 Breakeven should be calculated on a cash flow basis based on generally accepted accounting principles.
 Cash flow in may include commercial revenue streams associated with the project, secured revenue and conservatively projected revenues from the sale of GHG credits, other funding sources such as donor funds, upfront investments, or carbon prepayments, equity or loans.
 Cash flow out shall include, at a minimum, project implementation costs, costs associated with GHG credit generation (e.g., validation, verification and registration), and, where applicable, interest expenses, repayment of loans or forward purchase agreements and any required equity distributions.